High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Conclusions

 \section{Conclusions}

-This article presents a coupling of a low order, mixed finite element formulation of the thermal shallow water equations with a high order, tracer variance conserving discontinuous Galerkin scheme for buoyancy advection in material form, via the multigrid hierarchy of the low order solver.
+This article presents a coupling of a low order, mixed finite element formulation of the thermal shallow water equations with a high order, tracer variance conserving discontinuous Galerkin scheme for buoyancy advection in material form.
+The degrees of freedom for the high order elements on which the buoyancy transport is computed are collocated with the centres of the low order elements for the dynamics at the Gauss Legendre points on the high order mesh.
 The high order tracer variance conserving transport scheme extends previous work on the formulation of tracer variance conserving methods for flux form advection using discontinuous Galerkin \cite{Ricardo24b,Ricardo25} and mixed finite element methods \cite{Ricardo24a,Tambyah25} by presenting an analogous formulation for material transport.

 Energy conservation is preserved for the low order solver since the high order buoyancy is applied so as to preserve the antisymmetric structure of the Hamiltonian form of the equations of motion.
 While the overall method is limited to second order accuracy due to the diagnosis of the buoyancy from the low order dynamics at each time step, numerical experiments for well developed turbulence in a thermal instability test case show that the use of high order buoyancy transport with low order dynamics ensures that the solution is nonlinearly stable with respect to tracer variance without being excessively diffusive, as is the case for upwinding of the low order solution.